For our environment, communities and people

 Toward that goal, in 2017 Briess initiated a comprehensive Seed to Specialty™ sustainability program encompassing our environment, our communities and our people.
 The program builds upon our environmental Green with Briess™ program, which initially succeeded in decreasing Briess’ environmental impact by 10 million fewer miles being driven each year since 2006.
 Today, that program continues to identify and improve operations to further decrease our environmental impact.

-We also believe our responsibility extends beyond the environment, reaching into the communities in which we live and our number one resource—our people.
-Being a good neighbor, engaging in our communities, and creating a culture that motivates and inspires our staff, suppliers and trades guide us as we strive to meet the goal set forth by Ignatius Briess in 1876—helping our customers succeed through quality and innovation.
+We also believe our responsibility extends beyond the environment, reaching into the communities in which we live and our number one resource—our team members.
+Being a good neighbor, engaging in our communities, and creating a culture that motivates and inspires our team members guides us as we strive to meet the goal set forth by Ignatius Briess in 1876—helping our customers succeed through quality and innovation.

 Strategic Supply Chain Acquisitions

-In 2014, Briess acquired a major grain elevator and malting operation in Manitowoc, WI, to receive, process and store grain.
-Commissioning a large malthouse on the property in 2015 brought to three the number of malthouses operated by Briess in Wisconsin.
+In 2014, Briess acquired a major malting operation in Manitowoc, WI, to receive, process and store grain.

 The new assets were strategically selected to assure a consistent supply of high quality barley for years to come, as well as for their unique characteristics which match our commitment to the environment.
 Connected by rail, the two modern facilities offered Briess the ability to source raw barley grown with less environmental impact, streamline raw barley transportation, improve operating efficiencies, expand innovative problem solving, and deepen our commitment to our customers, communities and staff.
 The acquisitions made Briess a vertically integrated grain processor in control of its barley supply, and put in place resources for a Seed to Specialty™ sustainability program.